nogibjj/ZHONGLIN-WANG-CODESPACE/README.md

 Via setting secrets of tokens and hostname, we can obtain access to databricks cluster and running the task in the back-in server.
 ![WechatIMG19](https://user-images.githubusercontent.com/112585430/190887549-a1889bcb-b3f2-445c-a8af-6a316730a117.jpeg)
 ## Query function
 To get access to and search the latest ETH transactions information, I defined a query funcion to pull data from the eth database.
-The default will return the most recent 15 transactions including the amount,
+The default will return the most recent 15 transactions including the amount, the hash, host address.